-Franklin graduation requirements meet the North Carolina Future-Ready Core course of study requirements.
+Franklin graduation requirements meet the North Carolina Future-Ready Core course of study requirements; the Occupational Course of Study is available to eligible students.
 While our smaller school size limits the number of courses offered, we believe the high degree of personalization and differentiation of instruction, the strong connection between our faculty and our students, and the depth of learning offered through field work, internships, and expeditions will better prepare our students for a lifetime of learning and leadership.
 Our academic standards are high and it is our expectation that all students will graduate college-ready.